Aporosa octandra: A. octandra var. octandra

 Puberulous branchlets; narrowly elliptic to same ovate leaves; with a glandular-serrate margin; thin leaves drying dull greyish brown on both sides and sparsely puberulous and glabrescent; in the pistillate flowers> the ovary is puberulous.

-In Zhōngguó/China the variety octandra grows as a tree up to 9m tall, but usually shorter, some 2m tall, and more shrubby in secondary forest in China.
+In China the variety octandra grows as a tree up to 9m tall, but usually shorter, some 2m tall, and more shrubby in secondary forest in China.

 The Flora of China describes the variety with slight differences: It has hirtellous/hairy to glabrous/smooth branchlets.
 The ovate-lanceolate stipules are 4-6mm, while the sparsely pubescent petiole is 5-12mm and has bilateral apex with 2 glands.
-The leathery leaf blade ranges from elliptic to narrowly ovate, oblong-elliptic, obovate and oblanceolate, is 6-12 x 3.5-6cm in size, glabrous and adaxially lucid, is sparsely pubescent abaxially along nerves, has a round or cuneate base with an entire or sparsely shallowly dentate margin, and rounded to acute apex.
+The leathery leaf blade ranges from elliptic to narrowly ovate, oblong-elliptic, obovate and oblanceolate, is 6-12 x 3.5-6 cm in size, glabrous and adaxially lucid, is sparsely pubescent abaxially along nerves, has a round or cuneate base with an entire or sparsely shallowly dentate margin, and rounded to acute apex.
 The female flowers have 4-6 triangular sepals with ciliate margins, ovoid ovary which is densely pubescent and bilocular, with 2 ovules per locule.
-The male flowers grow in axillary spikes some 2.5 x 0.4cm in size, with ovate-triangular bracts some 1mm long, which are pubescent on the outside, usually about 4 oblong-ovate sepals, 2 to four stamens, which are longer that the sepals.
-The ellipsoid capsules are 1 to 1.3cm in size, are pubescent and 2-seeded.
+The male flowers grow in axillary spikes some 2.5 x 0.4 cm in size, with ovate-triangular bracts some 1mm long, which are pubescent on the outside, usually about 4 oblong-ovate sepals, 2 to four stamens, which are longer that the sepals.
+The ellipsoid capsules are 1 to 1.3 cm in size, are pubescent and 2-seeded.
 The subovate seeds are some 9 by 5.5mm.
 Flowering and fruiting occur almost throughout the year.

 The plant seems to be deciduous in some areas, particularly Thailand, indicating a preference for a seasonal climate.